 The 2013 season was a banner one for the Spartans, who advanced to the Sweet 16 for the second consecutive season and boasted three All-America selections.
 MSU went 11-1 in the pre-Big Ten portion of its schedule, capturing the Spartan Invitational and Butler Invitational Tournament titles and defeating the NCAA runner-up in 2012, No. 12 Oregon.
 The team then started the Big Ten season 6-0 and was ranked as high as fifth in the country; the Spartans opened the conference slate with an upset of No. 1 Penn State (3-1) on its home court, and capped its 6-0 start with a 3-1 home win over then-no. 9 Nebraska.
-In the NCAA Tournament, MSU downed Ohio and host No. 17 Kentucky in the first weekend, drawing No. 1 Penn State in the round of 16; MSU fell to the eventual National Champion Nittany Lions in the regional semi by a 3-1 score.
+In the NCAA Tournament, MSU downed Ohio and host No. 17 Kentucky in the first weekend, drawing No. 2 Penn State in the round of 16; MSU won the first set, but fell to the eventual National Champion Nittany Lions by a 3-1 score.

 In 2012, the Spartans reached the NCAA Tournament for the second straight season and advanced to the Regional Semifinals for the second time in five years.
 MSU opened the tournament with a 3-2 win over No. 18 San Diego and then upset defending national champion UCLA on its home floor, 3-1, in-route to the Sweet 16.
 The Spartans opened the season on a 12-match win streak that included four tournament titles: The Spartan Showcase, UConn Classic, Spartan Invitational and Charleston Invitational.
 George won her 500th match at Iowa and the Spartans swept Michigan on its home floor.
 In November, Michigan State won six consecutive Big Ten matches, the best streak in program history since 1998.
 During that stretch, the Spartans upset No. 4 Nebraska 3-2, defeating a top-5 opponent for the first time since 1996.
 MSU followed that with a 3-1 win at No. 10 Minnesota, winning back-to-back matches over top-10 teams for the first time since 1995.
 Kori Moster, earned Big Ten Defensive Player of the Year and was also named All-Big Ten Honorable Mention.
 Junior outside hitter Lauren Wicinski was named to the 16-member All-Big Ten team and Halle Peterson was named to the Big Ten All-Freshman team.
 It was also the first time since 1995 that two Spartans were named AVCA All-Americans in the same season.
 Wicinski received second-team honors and Moster earned honorable mention accolades.
 Wicinski ranked fourth in the NCAA in service aces per set with 0.63 and was seventh in the country in points per set with 5.33.
 Her mark of 4.43 kills per set also ranked 16th in the NCAA.
 Wicinski broke the single-season record for service aces at MSU with 81, breaking the previous record of 75 that had stood since 1983.
 Moster has already surpassed 1,000 career digs at MSU in just two seasons.
 Her mark of 602 in 2012 places her second all-time in a single season at Michigan State.

-George got her start as a collegiate coach at North Dakota State in 1987-88, leading the Bison to an 87-11 (.888) record in her first two seasons.
-In 1987, NDSU posted a 44-8 mark en route to a fifth-place finish at the NCAA Division II Championships in her first season as a head coach.
-She was named North Central Conference and regional coach of the year in both 1987 and 1988 and earned NCAA Division II National Coach of the Year honors in 1988.
-Also in 1988, George led the Bison to a 43-3 mark and a third-place national finish.
+George got her start as a collegiate coach at North Dakota State in 1987-88, leading the Bison to an 87-11 (.888) record in her two seasons.
+In 1987, NDSU posted a 44-8 mark en route to a fifth-place finish at the NCAA Division II Championships, and went 43-3 in 1988, finishing third.
+She was named North Central Conference and regional Coach of the Year in both 1987 and 1988, as well as garnering NCAA Division II National Coach of the Year honors in 1988.

-A 1985 graduate of Illinois State, George helped the Redbirds win three consecutive Missouri Valley Conference titles and NCAA Tournament appearances.
-A team captain and crafty outside attacker, she was a three-time All-MVC selection and earned all-region honors.
+A 1985 graduate of Illinois State and four-year letterwinner in the volleyball program, George helped the Redbirds win three consecutive Missouri Valley Conference titles and NCAA Tournament appearances.
+A team captain and crafty outside attacker, she was a three-time All-MVC selection who earned all-region honors.

-George, who earned her master's degree in education from Central Michigan in 1987, and her husband Jerry reside in Okemos, Mich., with their two sons, T.J., 20, and Conner, 15.
-T.J. is a junior pitcher on the baseball team at Concordia University.
+George, who earned her master's degree in education from Central Michigan in 1987, resides in Okemos, Mich., with her husband Jerry and their two sons, T.J., 21, and Conner, 16.

 at the official